patrickrobrecht/extended-evaluation-for-statify/readme.txt

 Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify#changelog) for the details.

+= 2.2.1 =
+* Bugfix: Remove buggy Statify Analyst user role.
+Use [Members](https://wordpress.org/plugins/members/) to add the capability *see_statify_evaluation* to other roles than administrator.

 = 2.2 =
 * Enhancement: Minor changes in the style
 * Enhancement: If there is nothing to display, show "no data available"